pingcap/blog/tidb-academy-announce.md

 author: ['Morgan Tocker']
 date: 2018-10-16
 summary: Today, we are excited to launch TiDB Academy, a series of technical training courses and certifications on TiDB and distributed databases in general, taught by our senior technical team.
-tags: ['MySQL Scalability', 'HTAP', 'Open Source Community', 'TiDB Academy']
+tags: ['TiDB Academy', 'MySQL', 'Distributed system']
-categories: ['Open Source Community']
+categories: ['Community']
 ---

 **Author**: Morgan Tocker, Senior Product and Community Manager